How to Manage Your own Dedicated Development Team

 In many cultures, it’s taboo to put the solutions of the upper management under scrutiny, whereas professionals are typically encouraged to share their opinion in Western cultures.
 When it comes to Ukrainian dedicated software development teams, you can be sure you’ll hear an honest opinion, given the openness of Ukrainians their proximity to European cultures.
 Still, it’s a good idea to encourage team members to share their thoughts and show that it’s a safe environment to voice concerns, ideas, and such.

-One of the biggest challenges of remote collaboration is staying in sync.
+One of the biggest challenges of distributed collaboration is staying in sync.
 When it comes to Ukrainian dedicated development teams, the key is to find an ideal time of day for communication.
-That's especially common for tech leaders who run their development teams overseas, given that there are fewer overlapping hours available for communication.
+That’s especially common for tech leaders who run their dedicated development teams overseas, given that there are fewer overlapping hours available for communication.

 It’s impossible to keep a healthy work-life balance working at night, as it will make developers feel perpetually tired and eventually unhappy with the job.

-On the other hand, working regular hours, by the time your team arrives at the office, your dedicated development team located in Ukraine will have progress to report.
+On the other hand, working regular hours, by the time your staff arrives at the office, your dedicated development team located in Ukraine will have progress to report.
 If there’s a need, developers can shift the start of the workday a few hours ahead to have more overlapping hours with you and will stay at the office late nights during crunch time, as they root for your project success.

 - Choose the right tools